-To access Mechanical APDL on Nimbix platform, the following steps are required:
+To access Mechanical APDL on Nimbix Cloud, the following steps are required:

 1. Select the desired ANSYS Multiphysics release from the Compute dashboard